jalvesaq/vimcmdline/README.md

 ```

 Finally, if you want to run the interpreter in an external terminal emulator,
-you have to define the command to run it, as in the examples below:
+you have to define the command to run it, as in the examples:

 ```vim
 let cmdline_external_term_cmd = "gnome-terminal -e '%s'"